Skip to content

 Writing a character with serious flaws is like buying a diamond in the rough.
 You know the gem is in there.
 It takes time to grind and polish down to the good part.

-Any of my characters mentioned on this page might be found in multiple books in my story universe.
-Download a printable book list and check them off as you read.
+Any of my characters mentioned on this page may be found in multiple books in my story universe.
+(Pietas images - Nik Nitsvetov as Pietas cosplay) Download a printable book list and check them off as you read.

 ~ Copyright ©2024 Kayelle Allen.
 All rights reserved ~ Kayelle Allen participates in the Amazon Services LLC Associates program, an affiliate advertising program which provides the means for sites to earn fees by advertising and linking to Amazon.com.
 Amazon and the Amazon logo are trademarks of Amazon.com.
 If you purchase an item listed on the site from Amazon.com, Kayelle will earn a small commission.
 Other sites might be affiliate links as well.
 These will not result in higher prices for you.
 Thank you for your support!

-To experience art, sci-fi, romance, and space opera with unstoppable, unshakeable, unforgettable characters so real you'll swear you've met them, join my newsletter.
+Experience Art, Sci-Fi, MM Romance, and Space Opera with unstoppable, unshakeable, unforgettable characters so real you'll swear you've met them by joining my newsletter.

 When the World Unravels #scifi #romance